-As you conquer each one of them, you’ll realize that the Philippines has indeed so much valuable ecological treasures in store.
+As you conquer each of them, you’ll realize that the Philippines has so many valuable ecological treasures in store.
 Besides, you’ll learn to appreciate the culture of the local people and become aware of the need to protect these mountains.

 Yes, they are our last ecological frontiers.
 Let us all be a part of their protection and preservation.